Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/transaction-script.md

 All the method does is update one value, in one table, residing in one database.
 Yet this is still a distributed transaction that can potentially lead to inconsistent state.

-This example constitutes a distributed transaction because it communicates information to the databases and the external process that called the method.
+This example constitutes a distributed transaction,
+Because it communicates information to the databases and the external process that called the method.

-Although the execute method is of type void, and it doesn’t return any data,
+Although the execute method is of type `void`, and it doesn’t return any data,
 It still communicates whether the operation has succeeded or failed:
 If it failed, the caller will get an exception.

 What if the method succeeds, but the communication of the result to the caller fails?
 For example:

 If `LogVisit` is part of a REST service and there is a network outage;

 Or if both `LogVisit` and the caller are running in the same process,
 But the process fails before the caller gets to track successful execution of the `LogVisit` action?